Teutonick/NotBad-Privacy-Detector-Agent/docs/BUILDING.md

 # Building

+Documentation ownership is defined in [PROJECT_MAP.md](PROJECT_MAP.md#documentation-boundaries).
+Build and packaging details belong here; README keeps only the product overview and a link to this guide.

 Requirements: Windows 10/11 x64 and .NET 8 SDK.

 The application project is `src\PrivacyAudit\PrivacyAudit.csproj`; `PrivacyAudit.sln` also includes the test project.
 Build, test, publish, and test-result directories are generated locally and excluded from source control.